xieguigang/lychee/hexo/source/nuget/httpd/VB.httpd.1.0.13.md

 for commandline usage, type in terminal: httpd ?
 ## Release Notes
-can running on linux, but some file path case sensitive could case problem of file not found.

-fix a bugs of colorful printing on the terminal console
+fix a bug on the file index.html when the url is in format like:  http://host/sub
 ## Owners
 xie.guigang@live.com
 ## Authors